Mrczarny/OptiConfig/README.md

 ### Built With

-* .NET framework version 4.7.2
+* .NET version 7.0
-* Powershell 5.1
+* Powershell 7.3

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Prerequisites

-OptiConfig uses .NET 4.7.2 Framework, so make sure to have it.
+OptiConfig uses .NET 7.0, so make sure to have it.

 ### Installation
 There is no installation needed, OptiConfig is portable.

 1. Get a latest version from: https://github.com/Mrczarny/OptiConfig/releases
-2. Unzip folder
-3. And run .exe file
+2. And run .exe file